Bay-Lakes Council: Camp Brown

 Camp Brown is a rustic weekend camp that offers basic amenities, and is located in Porterfield, Wisconsin.
 This camp is mainly used by the Northern Lights District, but is a Bay-Lakes Council property.
 Similar to JAX Camp, Camp Brown has only latrines, hand pump wells, and no electricity.

 The camp has a Facebook Page.

 Former camps

 The following properties were originally owned by the council (or one of its predecessor councils) or operated by the council as a camp:

 Camp Hiawatha

 Founded in 1967, the camp consists of 800 acres around Bunting Lake in the Hiawatha National Forest south of Munising, Michigan.
 The camp provides eight developed campsites for Scouts BSA and Cub Scout resident camps, a number of buildings to serve the programs and activities, and a few cabins that can be rented by families.

-Camp Hiawatha was transferred to the Michigan Crossroads Council along side the Hiawathaland District on January 1, 2025.
+Camp Hiawatha was transferred to the Michigan Crossroads Council along with the Hiawathaland District on January 1, 2025.